 ER: Wonderful, huge thanks Gustav.

 Please contact us regarding any ommissions or clarifications.
+For questions regarding the implementation of future campaigns please contact The Gustav Metzger Foundation):

 ‘skulptur projekte münster 07’ [sculpture projects muenster 07], LWL-Landesmuseum für Kunst und Kulturgeschichte, Münster, and public space in the city, 17 June–30 September 2007.